 /ESCAPE: What can you say to people who joke about or invalidate mental health problems?

 Kiana: In this day and age, there’s no excuse anymore.
-We have the whole world in our phones.
-But I understand that some people just make mistakes, or quick to judge, But all I can say is think before they speak because kindness is free.
+We have the whole world on our phones.
+But I understand that some people just make mistakes, or are quick to judge, But all I can say is to think before they speak because kindness is free.
 It pays to be kind and inform yourself and be more empathetic.

 /ESCAPE: Have you written songs about this?
 Do you ever plan on releasing music that revolves around your mental struggles?

 Kiana: I’ve written a lot about my struggle, and one day, I’ll get there [sharing it].
 There’sSoldier, See Me, which is about my depression and anxiety.
 But when I’m ready, you will hear a lot more about it in my music.